-Precipitation in the Upper Solomon subbasin averages 21.29 inches (in.) since 1939.
+Precipitation in the Upper Solomon subbasin averages 21.26 inches (in.) since 1939.
 Figure 2 shows the annual variation in precipitation.
 Both precipitation charts are derived from various National Climatic Data Center (NCDC) stations including Studley in Sheridan County, Densmore in Norton County, Lenora in Norton County, Norton in Norton County, Rexford in Thomas County, Damar in Rooks County, Hill City in Graham County, Hoxie in Sheridan County, Logan in Phillips County and Mingo in Thomas County.
 The data is downloaded then averaged to create the following charts.
 The highest precipitation totals occurred in 1993 with 33.31 in. and the lowest in 2002 with 10.97 in.
-Annual precipitation data for these NCDC stations is currently available through 2006.
+Annual precipitation data for these NCDC stations is currently available through 2007.

-Figure 2: Upper Solomon Subbasin precipitation 1939-2006
+Figure 2: Upper Solomon Subbasin precipitation 1939-2007

-Figure 3 shows precipitation measurements for January, 2007 to October, 2007.
-November and December data are not currently available.
-With these measurements the subbasin experienced a total of 17.72 in. of precipitation during the first 10 months in 2007.
-July had the most precipitation with 2.99 in. and February had the least with 0.28 in.
+Figure 3 shows precipitation measurements for January, 2008 to December, 2008.
+With these measurements the subbasin experienced a total of 31.97 in. of precipitation.
+October had the most precipitation with 7.11 in. and January had the least with 0.24 in.
+The 2008 average is higher than the long term average of 21.26 in.

-Figure 3: 2007 Monthly Average Precipitation (November and December data not available)
+Figure 3: 2008 Monthly Average Precipitation